spinnaker/spinnaker.github.io/concepts/index.md

 ### Load Balancer

 A *Load Balancer* is associated with an ingress protocol and port range.
-It balances traffic among instances in its Server Group.
+It balances traffic among instances in its Server Groups.
 Optionally, you can enable health checks for a load balancer, with flexiblity to define health criteria and specify the health check endpoint.

 ### Security Group

 A *Security Group* defines network traffic access.
 It is effectively a set of firewall rules defined by an IP range (CIDR) along with a communication protocol (e.g., TCP) and port range.

-> Learn more on the [Clusters](/concepts/clusters/) page.
+> Learn more about cluster management on the [Clusters](/concepts/clusters/) page.

 ## Deployment Management